 Battle Of The Titans – 99ers vs 19ers

 It is never easy to compare iconic teams in sports, especially across eras, but there are some interesting stats that MIGHT lead you to a conclusion.
-Today’s match up is a heavyweight one.
-The 1999 US Women’s World Cup winning team vs. the 2019 champions.
+Today’s match up is a heavyweight one: The 1999 US Women’s World Cup winning team versus the 2019 world champions.
 Even experts can’t agree on this.
 In fact, in this article, six of them netted out 2-2-2 when predicted the final tally of a hypothetical super match.
-So soccery to have ties in there isn’t it?
-There has been a lot of banter about the relationship between the two teams and the respect showed by the 19ers for their idols so we don’t expect them to weigh in on this so we have lined up some facts here that may or may not sway you one way or another.
+There has been a lot of talk about the relationship between the two teams so we have lined up some facts here that may or may not sway you one way or another.

 The semi-final in front of a huge audience at Stanford University proved to be one-sided.
-The US scored early and goalie, Briana Scurry made some incredible saves to keep Brazil off the board.
-In the 80th minute, hall-of-famer Mia Hamm sealed the deal with a strike.
+The US scored early and goalie Briana Scurry made some incredible saves to keep Brazil off the board.
+In the 80th minute, hall-of-famer Mia Hamm sealed the deal with a late strike.
 The finals brought US and China together on a hot day in LA.
-This game had huge implications for women’s sports in America but also geo- political implications.
+This game had huge implications for women’s sports in America, but also geopolitical implications.
 The relationship between the two countries was near an all-time low.
 There was more than patriotic pride on the line.

-A quick review of Team China.
-They also blew through the Group stage outscoring Sweden, Australia and Ghana 12-2.
+Team China also blew through the group stage, outscoring Sweden, Australia and Ghana 12-2.
 In the quarterfinals, they dismantled Russia 2-0 before steamrolling Norway 5-0 in the semis.
 Entering the final, China hadn’t given up a goal since the group stage and they wouldn’t in the final either.
 The game was a true battle and superstar Kristine Lilly’s otherworldly save in extra time kept the dream alive.
 The shootout cemented the team’s legacy.
 While Brandi Chastain, who missed a penalty kick against China earlier in the year, now immortalized with a statue outside the Rose Bowl, all five US players converted their kicks.
 Consistent to the end.

 Most of the players on the 2019 team were running around barefoot, if at all, when the 99ers captured the world.
 While their first-hand memories of that team may be fuzzy, their awareness of the significance of their deed certainly isn’t.
 By 19, the field had expanded to 24 teams, a sign of the advancement of women’s soccer globally.
 The US found themselves in a group with Sweden, Chili and Thailand.
 While they outscored their opponents 18-0, thirteen of those goals came in the opener against Thailand.
 Sweden, who placed second in the group would go on a run in the knockout stage and make it all the way to the semis where they lost 1-0 to the Netherlands.